UrbanApps/UAObfuscatedString/README.md

 to `-[NSString stringByAppendingString]`.
 While I haven't measure it out, I can guarantee you that if you use UAObfuscatedString to obfuscate a paragraph in your table view cells, your scrolling performance will be dismal.

-Thus, it is only recommended that you use UAObfuscatedString for smaller strings, or strings that you can cache.
+Thus, it is only recommended that you use UAObfuscatedString for shorter strings, or strings that you can cache.

 A good way to do this is to store your unobfuscated strings in memory on init so that they are only unobfuscated once.